 Private counselling in Rochester • Medway • Kent

-Most of our clients in this area refer themselves for private counselling.
-Counselling in Rochester is accessible during daytime office hours.
-We can work with you on a short-term basis if you would like to focus on specific goals, or we can offer you counselling on a long-term basis if you feel this would work much better for you.
-Choosing a therapist is an important decision, therefore, we appreciate any questions you may have about this process.
+Counselling on a short-term basis is available in Rochester if you would like to focus on specific goals.
+Long-term counselling is also available for more complex work.
+Choosing a therapist is an important decision, therefore, we appreciate any questions you may have about the counselling process.

 Is self-criticism keeping you from feeling confident?